-10.2 Restructure of cardiac surgery items as complete medical services - that went out to consultation
+9.2 Restructure of cardiac surgery items as complete medical services

 △ Apply a general rule to the cardiac surgery section of the MBS specifying that the items contained therein are intended to be complete medical services.
 As such, these items are not to be co-claimed with services outside this section of the MBS.